TeachBooks/Nested-Books/README.md

 ## Build book on GitLab/GitHub with submodule
 If you're using a GitLab/GitHub workflow, make sure you force it to fetch al the submodules as well.
 If you're using the TeachBooks GitHub/GitLab workflow, that has been taken care of.

+## Delete submodules
+Deleting submodules is a bit notrocious...
+These steps [https://www.baeldung.com/ops/git-submodule-add-remove]() proved to be useful:

+### Checkout to main

+#### ... using CLI
+    git checkout main

+#### ... using GitHub Desktop
+Select main branch

+### Deinitialize submodule

+    git submodule deinit -f book/external/<external repository>

+### Remove submodule Git directory
+Directly from file explorer or

+    rm -rf .git/modules/book/external/<external repository>

+### Remove from `.gitmodules`
+Directly with text editor or:

+    git config -f .gitmodules --remove-section submodule.book/external/<external repository>

+### Stage Changes to `.gitmodules`

+#### ... using CLI
+    git add .gitmodules

+#### ... using GitHub Desktop
+Directly commit the change shown

+### Remove from Git cache
+    git rm --cached book/external<external repository>

+### Commit and push changes

+#### ... using CLI

+    git add .
+    git commit -m 'rm submodule: logstash'
+    git push

+#### ... using GitHub Desktop
+Directly commit and push the changes shown

+### Merge with other branches
+Merge this change with all other branches which still have this submodule.

 ## More info
 [Here](https://git-scm.com/book/en/v2/Git-Tools-Submodules) you can find more information on Git submodules.